 Cologne Bonn Airport has its own railway station which is served by suburban trains, regional trains and highspeed ICE-trains connecting the airport with domestic and international destinations.

 There is no direct rail link between the UK and Cologne.
-However high-speed Eurostar (tel: 03432 186 186, in the UK only or +44 1233 617 575; www.eurostar.com) trains link London St Pancras with Brussels Midi/Zuid in around two hours.
+However high-speed Eurostar (www.eurostar.com) trains link London St Pancras with Brussels Midi/Zuid in around two hours.

 From Brussels, high-speed Thalys (www.thalys.com) and German ICE (www.bahn.de) run trains to Cologne.
 Pay close attention to the transfer time in Brussels as that’s the part that can make or break your journey to Cologne by train.